arturmpinho/Dusty-Lantern/README.md

 ### **Site Owners Goals**

-1. Monetize the auction marketplace by collecting a percentage fee from the seller/buyer via [Stripe](https://stripe.com/ "Stripe")
+1. Monetize the auction website by collecting a percentage fee from all the auctions [Stripe](https://stripe.com/ "Stripe")
 1. Promote the auction platform to captivate new users
 1. Full overview of all the ongoing and finished auctions
+1. Possibility of adding items for sale according to my own requirements (date, base amount, level of bid increments, etc.)

 [[Back to top]](#table-of-contents)